penny4860/SVHN-deep-digit-detector/README.md

 ## 2. Build other object detectors in Caltech-101

 In the project it is provided 2 detectors.
 It is face-detector and carside-detector.
-It is easily build other 99 object detectors in the Caltech-101.
-It is needed just 3-steps.
+It can easily build other 99 object detectors in the Caltech-101.
+It needs just 3-steps.

 * Write configuration file like ```Project/Directory/conf/car_side.conf``` or ```Project/Directory/conf/faces.conf```
 * In the main.py change CONFIG_FILE parameter